ktsiddiqua/SQAT06/README.md

         6) Use command line, run  'cd sqat06' to go to SQAT06 folder Check the directory folder to ensure all files are copied from origin repository- command as 'dir'

-        7) Using command line, run 'mpn install' to install required packages from package.json file
+        7) Use command line, run 'npm install'-- to install required packages

         8) Open 'SQAT06' folder from visual studio Code editor

-        9) Select and Edit web_basic.js and readme.md files
+        9) Select, Edit, and Save web_basic.js and readme.md files
         10) Use command line, run 'node web_basic.js' to run test cases for 'Figure 1' registration page